AcquaNet/jd-ws-microservice-api-doc/source/includes/v1/_docs.md

 # Introduction

-With v2.1, WooCommerce includes a REST API that allows store data to be accessed in either JSON or XML format.
+With v2.1, JD Atina Web Services Microservices includes a REST API that allows store data to be accessed in either JSON or XML format.
 The current version is read-only (with a single exception for updating the status of an order), but future versions will allow updating, creating, and deleting resources.

 ## Requirements

-You must be using WooCommerce 2.1 and the REST API must be enabled under WooCommerce > Settings.
+You must be using JD Atina WS Microservices and the REST API must be enabled under JD Atina Web Services Microservices > Settings.
 You must enable pretty permalinks (default permalinks will not work).

 ## Schema